-\object{IC 5249} is the most distant galaxy in our sample, at a distance of 32 Mpc.
-The galaxy is only 5 arcminutes.
-This is still enough to fully resolve the \ion{H}{I} disk in both width and height.
-The maximum S/N of the cube has not been improved since \citet{OBrien2010A}, and is still around 10.
+{IC\,5249} is the most distant galaxy in our sample, at a distance of 32\,Mpc.
+The galaxy is only five arcminutes wide.
+The maximum S/N of the cube has not been improved since \citet{OBrien2010A}, and is still around ten.

-The maximum temperatures exhibit a plateau between 80-100 K, over the radius -100 and 100 arcseconds, most of the galaxy (figure \ref{fig:IC5249-maxtemperature}).
-Another plateau is visible in integrated flux along the major axis (\ref{fig:IC5249-PV}), wherein over that same region the intensity is seen to hover around 0.06 Jy km/s / arcsec.
-The PV-diagram itself is slightly asymmetric, with the higher velocity side having more mass than the low velocity side.
+The maximum temperatures exhibit a plateau between 80 and 100\,K, over the radius -100 and 100 arcseconds, along most of the galaxy (Figure \ref{fig:IC5249} top-right).
+Another plateau is visible in the integrated flux along the major axis (\ref{fig:IC5249} bottom-right), wherein over that same region the intensity is seen to hover around 0.06\,Jy km/s/arcsec.
+The XV-diagram itself is slightly asymmetric, with the higher velocity side having more \hi gas than the low velocity side.

-\citet{vanderKruit2001A} have previously analyzed the rotation curve of the galaxy, using \ion{H}{I} and \ion{H}{$\alpha$}.
-They find the galaxy to exhibit a steep rising rotation curve, where-after it flattens out to $v_\textrm{max} \approx 100$ km/s.
+The rotation curve has been previously analysed by \citet{vanderKruit2001A} using \hi and \halp.
+They find the galaxy to exhibit a steep rising rotation curve, after which at 1.0 arcmin it flattens out at $v_\textrm{max} \approx 100$\,km/s.

-There is a faint indication of a warp, visible in the lower plot in figure \ref{fig:IC5249-doublemoment0}.
+There is a faint indication of a warp, visible in the lower plot in Figure \ref{fig:IC5249} bottom-left.

-\subsection{ESO 115-G021}
+\subsection{ESO\,115-G021}

-\object{ESO 115-G021} is a nearby SBdm galaxy at a distance of only 4.9 Mpc.
-A lot of data was available, totaling to 83.5 hours.
+{ESO\,115-G021} is a nearby SBdm galaxy at a distance of only 4.9\,Mpc.
+A lot of data was available, totaling to 83.5 hours of observation time.
 Due to this, it is a very well resolved galaxy.
-The plane of the galaxy is over $\sim80$ beams wide and the galaxy is $\sim10$ beams in height (see figure \ref{fig:ESO115-G021-DSS}).
+The plane of the galaxy is resolved at over $80$ beams and the galaxy covers $10$ beams in height (see Figure \ref{fig:ESO115-G021} top-left).